-&lt;sup>74 Composition attributed to Bhat Kesho with opening line, "Chit charan kamal ka aasra...." sung at Sikh weddings.
+98 Composition attributed to Bhat Kesho with opening line, "Chit charan kamal ka aasra...." sung at Sikh weddings.

-&lt;sup>75 Guru Hargobind's promise to his wife, Mata Nanaki, that not only would her son, Tegh Bahadur, sit on the throne of Guruship when the time came, but that he would perform a truly unique noble deed, was about to be fulfilled.
+99 Guru Hargobind's promise to his wife, Mata Nanaki, that not only would her son, Tegh Bahadur, sit on the throne of Guruship when the time came, but that he would perform a truly unique noble deed, was about to be fulfilled.
 As destiny would have it, two women in the Guru family wished for Guruship for those close to them, and were granted their wishes.
 The first was Bibi Bhani, the daughter of Guru Amardas, Nanak III, and the wife of Guru Ramdas, Nanak IV.
 The second was Mata Nanaki, wife of Guru Hargobind, Nanak VI.
 The sons of both, Guru Arjan and Guru Tegh Bahadur, respectively, were martyred.
 This is the remarkable story of the path of Sikhi which demands the followers' head, as forewarned by Guru Nanak.

-The Guru blessed his Sikhs and three of them asked to accompany him to Delhi.
-These were his ministers: Dewan Mati Das, Sati Das and Dyal Das.
-After one month and thirteen days following the departure of the Kashmiri delegation, having made due arrangements, he anointed Gobind Das as the next Guru after him on 8 July, 1675.
+departure of the Kashmiri delegation, having made due arrangements, he anointed Gobind Das as the next Guru after him on 8 July, 1675100.
 Three days later, on 10 July 1675, accompanied by the three Sikhs as above, he set out to meet Emperor Aurungzeb.